- For 24% of the UK, the average monthly wage of £1538.97 is not enough

-Selling items on eBay and Facebook marketplace is the most popular side hustle while selling beauty products through companies such as Avon was found to be the most lucrative (£249 a month)
+- Selling items on eBay and Facebook marketplace is the most popular side hustle, as a quick way of getting Cash for Clothes and other unwanted belongings.
+While selling beauty products through companies such as Avon was found to be the most lucrative (£249 a month)

 As the annual inflation rate doubled from 1.2% to 3.1% in the past year (1), the average monthly wage of £1538.97 is not enough to cover the cost of living for almost a quarter of Brits (24%).

-The study also found that while some Brits take up side hustles to help with living costs, many take them up to fulfil their passions with over a third (34%) finding their sources of additional income more fulfilling than their full-time job, and almost four in ten (39%) of Brits admitting that they wish their side hustle could be their main job.
+The study also found that while some Brits take up side hustles ideas UK to help with living costs, many take them up to fulfil their passions, with over a third (34%) finding their sources of additional income more fulfilling than their full-time job.
+Almost four in ten (39%) of Brits admit that they wish their side hustle could be their main job.

-Brits earn nearly £3000 a year renting out a spare room or blogging for extra cash
+Brits earn nearly £3000 a year renting out a spare room or blogging for extra cash. – H2

-The matched betting experts polled 2,000 Brits on their additional sources of income, to discover the side hustles Brits are taking up to become more financially secure.
+The matched betting experts polled 2,000 Brits on their additional sources of income to discover the side hustles Brits are taking up to become more financially secure.
+Whether you’re looking for a side hustle alongside full-time work or just to fill the time like Making Money on Maternity Leave, plenty of great side hustle ideas are available.

 The study discovered the majority of Brits are concerned with being unable to cover the cost of their bills (48%) and their rent/mortgage (28%), and therefore adopt a side hustle to earn extra cash.

-68% of Brits sell their unwanted items on eBay and Facebook marketplace this side to earn an average of £165 a month, making it the most popular side hustle adopted by Brits.
+68% of Brits sell their unwanted items on eBay and Facebook marketplace.
+They earn an average of £165 a month, making it the most popular side hustle adopted by Brits.

 |Most popular Side Hustles||% of Brits that do this||Average monthly earnings|